-Persons who report close contact to someone with COVID-19, or those reporting travel risk factors (as outlined above in the screening questions) must not be allowed into the facility unless they are eligible for the "exceptions to quarantine requirements" outlined below, and they should be instructed to self-quarantine at home.
+Persons who report close contact to someone with COVID-19, or those reporting travel risk factors (as outlined above in the screening questions) should not be allowed into the facility, and they should be instructed to self-quarantine at home unless exceptions below apply.

-A person can be allowed off "quarantine" and back to work when at least 10 days have passed from their last exposure to a person infectious with COVID-19 or return from travel.
-Businesses and organizations serving vulnerable populations or congregate living settings that are high-risk for transmission (e.g., long-term care facilities, jails/prisons, etc.) are recommended to require 14-day quarantine for residents and staff to minimize risk of transmission within their facilities and to minimize impact on vulnerable populations.
-In circumstances where an employer has more strict quarantine policies (i.e., requires a 14-day quarantine), staff should follow employer policies.
+A person can be allowed back to work when at least 10 days have passed from their last exposure to a person infectious with COVID-19, or return from international or cruise ship travel.
+Businesses and organizations serving vulnerable populations in congregate living settings that are high-risk for transmission (e.g., long-term care facilities, jails/prisons, etc.) are recommended to require 14 day quarantine for residents and staff to minimize risk of transmission within facilities and to minimize impact on vulnerable populations.
+In circumstances where an employer has more strict quarantine policies (i.e., requires a 14 day quarantine), staff should follow employer policies.

-People identified with higher-risk travel outside of New England (as outlined above in the screening questions) have the option of shortening their travel-related quarantine by getting a test on day 6-7 of their quarantine to test for active SARS-CoV-2 infection (SARS-CoV-2 is the novel coronavirus that causes COVID-19); this test must be a molecular test (e.g., PCR-based test).
+People required to quarantine due to international travel or travel on a cruise ship have the option of shortening their travel-related quarantine by getting a test on day 6-7 of their quarantine to test for active SARS-CoV-2 infection (SARS-CoV-2 is the novel coronavirus that causes COVID-19); this test must be a molecular test (e.g., PCR-based test).
 Antigen tests are not accepted for this purpose.
-If the test is obtained on day 6-7 of quarantine (i.e., within 48 hours before ending quarantine after day 7), the person is asymptomatic, and the test is negative, then the person can end their quarantine after 7 days, but they must still self-observe for symptoms of COVID-19 and strictly adhere to COVID-19 mitigation measures (social distancing, avoiding social gatherings, wearing a face mask, practicing frequent hand hygiene, etc.) for a full 14 days after their last day of travel.
+If the test is obtained on day 6-7 of quarantine (i.e., within 48 hours before ending quarantine after day 7), the person is asymptomatic, and the test is negative, then the person can end their quarantine after 7 days, but they must still self-observe for symptoms of COVID-19 and adhere to COVID-19 mitigation measures (social distancing, avoiding social gatherings, wearing a well-fitted face mask, practicing frequent hand hygiene, etc.) for a full 14 days after their last day of travel.
 Any new symptoms of COVID-19 should prompt the person to isolate and seek testing again (even if the person recently tested out of quarantine).
 This 7-day quarantine "test out" option ONLY applies to travel-related quarantine (not quarantine due to a high-risk close contact exposure to a person with COVID-19).

 People who are identified as close contacts to someone diagnosed with COVID-19 must quarantine for at least 10 days and should themselves be tested, but testing for COVID-19 does not allow a person identified as a "close contact" to be released early from their 10 day quarantine; testing is only for the purpose of early identification of infection so that public health can perform contact tracing to identify additional people potentially at risk for COVID-19.
-Any person with an identified exposure who ends quarantine after 10 days must still monitor themselves daily for symptoms of COVID-19 and strictly adhere to all recommended COVID-19 mitigation measures (social distancing, avoiding social gatherings, wearing a face mask, practicing frequent hand hygiene, etc.) for a full 14 days after their last potential exposure.
+Any person with an identified exposure who ends quarantine after 10 days must still monitor themselves daily for symptoms of COVID-19 and adhere to all recommended COVID-19 mitigation measures (social distancing, avoiding social gatherings, wearing a well-fitted face mask, practicing frequent hand hygiene, etc.) for a full 14 days after their last potential exposure.
 Any new symptoms of COVID-19 should prompt the person to isolate and seek testing again (even if the person recently tested out of quarantine).